Skip to content

 Hydrating DTOs

-The from method allows you to create DTO instances from arrays or JSON.
+The from method allows you to create DTO instances from arrays, JSON or objects.

 Basic Usage

-Use the static from method to hydrate the DTO from an array or JSON:
+Use the static from method to hydrate the DTO:

 php